 Pinterest may also feel like ‘more work’, just like your other social media efforts.
 I could almost hear the sigh and see the shoulder slump.
 Thing is, your blog could be on Pinterest, whether you are or not.

 Readers can use social share buttons, your URL or the Pinterest extension to add your articles to their feeds.
 (How to know if they are?
 Search Pinterest for your titles or check your Google analytics to see if Pinterest is a referral site.)

 This means, whether you have your own account or not, your site should be optimized for Pinterest.

 These five strategies are simple and straightforward:

-- Use hashtags – Pinterest doesn’t have limits on hashtags so use them prolifically.
+3. Use hashtags in your image alt-tags – Pinterest doesn’t have limits on hashtags so use them prolifically.
 Include them in your profile description and each of your board descriptions.
 You can also add them to your image alt-tags (mentioned previously).
 You could add them to your pins from other sources, but this is quite a bit of effort with little return on investment.

-- Add hidden images – Rather than cram a bunch of extra images in your post, I like to hide them instead.
+5. Add hidden images to your posts – Rather than cram a bunch of extra images in your post, I like to hide them instead.
 When someone uses the Pinterest extension or social share button, all images become visible for your reader to pick from.
 See below for a quick tutorial.

 Adding invisible images to your articles and blog posts:

 – When you finish creating your post, add your additional images at the bottom using the ‘insert media’ button.

 – Switch to the text view, scroll down to your images and add the following before the image links: <div style=”display:none;”>